virtual-campus-tour/virtual-campus-tour.github.io/index.md

 ## Development History

+The deployed project can be viewed at our [Virtual Campus Tours website link](http://146.190.36.48)

 The development process was based on the Issue Driven Project Management practices for our Virtual Campus Tour

 ### Issue Driven Project Management